nubsuki/iloveffmpeg/README.md

 **Video Input**: MP4, AVI, MOV, MKV, WebM, and more **Video Output**: MP4, AVI, MOV, MKV
 **Audio Input**: MP3, WAV, AAC, FLAC, OGG, M4A, and more **Audio Output**: MP3, WAV, AAC, FLAC, OGG, M4A

 ## Limitations

-- Due to CPU limitations and time consumption, some formats have been removed
+- Some formats are not supported due to performance limitations of FFmpeg.wasm in browser environments
 - Some formats have been removed due to browser support (e.g., AVI for video splitter)

 ## Known Issues